ai tools for estate planning

 This is the most sophisticated concern, and it is valid.
 Many consumer tools retain prompts and documents.
 UHNW families should demand explicit retention policies.

-SuccessionLabX, for instance, positions itself as privacy-first with 72-hour data deletion, which aligns with the security expectations of globally exposed families.
+SuccessionLabX, for instance, positions itself as privacy-first with defined retention and deletion controls, which aligns with the security expectations of globally exposed families.

 Key Takeaway: Community advice can be useful for tool discovery, but you still need a professional-grade control environment and jurisdiction-specific review.